i-aldarmaki/ibrahim.github.io/README.md

 ***
 ### About:
 I am currently completing my mandatory national service.
 I was selected for the Al Nokhba (Arabic: "النخبة", English: "The Elite") Program to do research as part of my service.
-Currently, I am a researcher at Khalifa University working at the intersection between signal processing and machine learning for healthcare applications using wireless sensing.
+Currently, I working in Research and Developement (R&D) at Khalifa University working at the intersection between signal processing and machine learning for healthcare applications using wireless sensing.

 I am broadly interested in signal processing, machine learning, and deep learning.
 My previous work was mainly in signal, audio, and speech processing, neural architectures, and time-series analysis.
 I enjoy exploring multidisciplinary problems, such as a recent work in portfolio optimization.